terrorizer1980/litmus/Use-solid-waffle-with-MoTD.md

 # Goal:

-1. At the end of this you will have checked out MoTD module.
+At the end of this you will have:

+1.  checked out MoTD module.
 1. Provisioned a centos docker image.
 1. Installed puppet 6 agent on the centos image.
 1. Installed the MoTD module on the centos image.